Do you have a friend who’s living with depression? You’re not alone.

 - anger and irritability

-- confusion, memory problems, or difficulty focusing
+- confusion, difficulties with memory, or difficulty focusing

-- excessive fatigue or sleep issues
+- excessive fatigue or sleep concerns

 - physical symptoms such as stomach distress, frequent headaches, or back and other muscle pain